dimitrisokolowskei/minicurso_ufpel/README.md

 ```

 ## Exemplos de análises
-Poderão ser encontrados no arquivo do Drive.
+Poderão ser encontrados no arquivo do Drive, através do arquivo AnáliseRna-seq.ipynb que precisará ser baixado e aberto no ambiente jupyter.